 The design of improvements on the state highway shall conform to current SHA standards, specifications, and accepted engineering practices.
 Due to the breadth and complexity of highway engineering practice, a comprehensive treatment of the subject is not possible within this manual.
 This chapter, however, is intended as a starting point and reference on design policies and procedures commonly applicable to access-related improvements.
 The tables and design guidance presented in this chapter are derived from design practices that were current at the time the manual was published.
 The applicant and/or their professional representative is responsible for seeking out updated standards, policies, and practices for reference in designing access-related improvements along with all design criteria SHA has adopted as policy.
-In presenting certain requirements, reference is made to the definitions of "routine", "intermediate", and "major" projects, which are found in Chapter 7 Plan Review Process.
+In presenting certain requirements, reference is made to Type I, Type II and Type III projects, which are found under Supplemental Design Guidance.

 5.2 Standards and Specifications

 5.2.2 Construction and Materials Specifications – All construction on the state highway right-of-way shall conform to the latest version of MDOT SHA’s Standard Specifications for Construction and Materials, including all applicable Supplemental Specifications and Provisions.

 5.3 Geometric Layout of Improvements

 The horizontal and vertical geometric layout for site access improvements and highway infrastructure improvements shall be established in accordance with the following requirements.

 5.3.2 Site Access Improvements – The layout of deceleration lanes, acceleration lanes, bypass lanes, left-turn lanes, and other routine site access improvements shall conform to the requirements outlined in Chapter 3 Street Connection Standards.
 Alternate designs based on accepted engineering practices may be approved on a case-by-case basis, with appropriate justification and supporting documentation, for use where the standard designs are not feasible.